 Last year bNovate celebrated its first decade.
 We wanted to discover what challenges had to be overcome and what has been achieved in these 10 years of bNovate Technologies history.
 To this end, we interviewed Douglas Watson, Head of Operations, and Project Manager Jérémy Senouillet, who have both accompanied bNovate’s journey almost from the beginning.

-What were the hardest hurdles you had to overcome in the development of the “BactoSense”?
+What were the most challenging hurdles you had to overcome in developing the “BactoSense”?

 Douglas: We had to solve deep technical problems to build the core technology platform of the BactoSense.
-We had to develop from scratch a machine that can carry information emitted from a fluorescent molecule attached to DNA inside bacteria all the way to a colourful graphical interface in front of the customer.
+We had to develop from scratch a machine that could carry information emitted from a fluorescent molecule attached to DNA inside bacteria to a colourful graphical interface in front of the customer.

 What differentiates the first functional prototype of BactoSense from today’s model on the market – what improvements and optimizations have you been able to implement over the years?